Essential Steps to Survive a Nuclear Event

 get inside | stay inside | stay tuned | decontaminate if exposed

-Fallout is most dangerous in the first few hours after the detonation when it gives off the highest levels of radiation.
+Fallout radiation levels are highest during the initial hours following detonation when it gives off the highest levels of radiation.
 It takes time for fallout to reach ground level, often more than 15 minutes for areas outside the immediate blast damage zones.
 This is enough time for you to be able to prevent significant radiation exposure by following some simple steps.

 What to Do During

-Fallout is most dangerous in the first few hours after the detonation when it gives off the highest levels of radiation.
+Fallout radiation levels are highest during the initial hours following detonation when it gives off the highest levels of radiation.
 It takes time for fallout to reach ground level, often more than 15 minutes for areas outside the immediate blast damage zones.
 This is enough time for you to be able to prevent significant radiation exposure by following some simple steps.

 Get Inside

-When an attack is either imminent or happening, act out the 3-factors of protection.
+When an attack is either imminent or happening, apply the three key protection principles: shielding, distance, and time.

 With a warning